cs10/sp23/lab-checkoffs.md

     - Show us your `factorion` block and explain how it works.
     - Show us your `list all factorions` function.
 How does this compare to the `list all pandigital numbers` function?

-  - lab_name: Boards
-    lab_no: 11
-    topic_file: berkeley_bjc/lists/tic-tac-toe.topic
-    questions:
-    - Why did we have variables like `Size`, `Start`, and `Display Width` when designing our board?
-What do they do?
-    - Explain an advantage of using an underlying board structure when designing a game.
-    - Show your working board game by moving the sprite around the board and clicking to place bugs.

   - lab_name: Welcome to Python
     lab_no: 12